-Portland is the top place I’ve traveled to in the US.
+Portland, Oregon is the top place I’ve traveled to in the USA.
 From the trendy coffee shops, to the scenic waterfalls and wine country – this city has it all!
 I love to travel more than anything in the world, but never have I ever loved a city so much that made me second guess my home in Las Vegas.. until I visited Portland.

 I went in the fall when all the leaves were falling, which made this city even more of a dream!

-If you’re wondering what to do in Portland on a short, 3 day weekend get-a-way, you’ve come to the right place!
-This detailed guide includes best things to do in downtown Portland, day trips, wine tasting in Wilamette Valley, Waterfalls worth seeing, where to eat so SO much more!
+If you’re looking for the perfect, 3 day Portland Itinerary that will give a good mix of all this city has to offer, you’ve come to the right place!
+This detailed guide includes best things to do in downtown Portland, day trips from Portland, wine tasting in Wilamette Valley, Waterfalls worth seeing, where to eat so SO much more!

 There’s a chance that this post contains affiliate links.
 I may receive a small commission (at no extra cost to you), that goes directly towards little Rosie’s dog treats!

 - Day 1: Arrive in Portland, site seeing, and a professional spots game!